Morton Kaish: Background

 Upon returning from service, he married artist Luise Kaish in 1948 and completed his BFA degree in 1950.
 The couple lived briefly in Rochester, New York, before traveling extensively throughout Europe during the 1950s.
 During these years, Kaish worked and studied at the Académie de la Grande Chaumière in Paris, the Istituto statale d'arte, Florence, and the Accademia di Belle Arti, Rome.

 In the early 1960s, Kaish returned to the U.S. and settled in New York City's Greenwich Village.
 Living in a MacDougal Street loft above the Cafe Reinzi—hailed as a center for Village intellectual life—Kaish pursued his art.
 Shortly after the birth of his daughter, Melissa Kaish Dorfman, the Kaishes relocated to the Upper West Side studios where they worked side-by-side.

 In 1970, after Luise Kaish was honored with the prestigious Rome Prize from the American Academy in Rome, Kaish and his family departed to Rome, where they lived for almost three years.
 Kaish continued his artistic practice in a studio at the American Academy.
 While there, the Kaishes forged relationships with a dynamic group of artists, writers and intellectuals, including Philip Guston, Harold Clurman, Dimitri Hadzi and Buckminster Fuller.

 For over 30 years, Kaish has served and advised various arts organizations.
 Serving for 27 years as Vice President and board member with the Artists Fellowship, Kaish helped further the mission of the organization to assist professional artists and their families in times of emergency, disability or bereavement.
-At the National Academy Museum & School he served on the Executive Committee of the Council for more than 10 years, where he also led workshops at the school, joining with other artists to promote achievement and education in the arts.
+At the National Academy Museum & School, he served on the Executive Committee of the Council for more than 10 years, where he also led workshops at the school, joining with other artists to promote achievement and education in the arts.
 Carrying out this work has connected him with many other contemporary artists, including Wolf Kahn, Jane Wilson, Will Barnet and Everett Raymond Kinstler.

-From the 1970s to present, a variety of prestigious awards, exhibitions and artist's residencies have taken Kaish and his work across the country and around the world.
+From the 1970s, a variety of prestigious awards, exhibitions and artist's residencies took Kaish and his work across the country and around the world.

+Kaish died in New York on October 16, 2025, at the age of 98.